Britain's TSB to close 82 branches, slash costs in strategy overhaul

 ($1 = 0.7794 pounds)

-(Reporting By Lawrence White in London and Jesús Aguado in Madrid; Editing by Jose Elias Rodriguez and Edmund Blair)
+(Reporting By Lawrence White in London and Jesús Aguado in Madrid; Editing by Jose Elias Rodriguez and Mark Potter)

 ((jesus.aguado@thomsonreuters.com; +34 91 585 8339; Reuters Messaging: Reuters Messaging: jesus.aguado.reuters.com@reuters.net))